 Showing CIS in Pandle

-Whilst Pandle does not have a specific CIS function (currently under development) there is still a simple way to set up CIS in the software.
-Let's take an example of a £1,000 invoice you have created which has £200 CIS tax deducted by your contractor.
+While Pandle does not have a specific CIS function (this is currently under development), we do still have a simple way to set up CIS.
+Let's take an example of a £1,000 invoice you have created, which has £200 CIS tax deducted by your contractor.

 1. Create your invoice as normal in Pandle, i.e. for the full £1,000